INDV INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Indivior PLC Investors With Substantial Losses Have Opportunity To Lead Class Ac...

-NEW YORK, Aug.
-18, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Indivior PLC ("Indivior" or "the Company") (NASDAQ: INDV ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+19, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Indivior PLC (“Indivior” or“the Company”) (NASDAQ: INDV) and certain of its officers.

 Class Definition